 Dean of Students, Parkland College

-Research Civil Engineer, US Army Corps of Engineers (Engineering Research & Construction)
+Research Civil Engineer with the US Army Corps of Engineers (Engineering Research and Construction Laboratory)

 From the Board of Directors